kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

 ✖ Expected a `;` - start: 3281, end: 3283
 ✖ The parser expected to find a '}' to match the '{' token here - start: 3284, end: 3285
 ✖ Declaration or statement expected - start: 3286, end: 3287
-✖ The parser expected to find a '}' to match the '{' token here - start: 3319, end: 3327
 ✖ Expected a `;` - start: 3333, end: 3335
-✖ Declaration or statement expected - start: 3337, end: 3338
-✖ The parser expected to find a '}' to match the '{' token here - start: 3370, end: 3378
-✖ Expected a `;` - start: 3384, end: 3386
-✖ Declaration or statement expected - start: 3388, end: 3389

 ```